eclipse-birt/birt-website/docs/integrating/scripting.md

 BIRT event handlers can be written in Java.
 This section will describe setting up a Birt Events Java project, assigning the event handlers to elements and finally debugging the report.

 When writing Java event handlers remember that a new event handler instance will be created for each invocation.
-The implication of this is that you can not use class data memeber to pass information between methods.
+The implication of this is that you can not use class data member to pass information between methods.
 For example, if you want to pass information from "onPrepare()" to "onCreate()", you need to use the reportContext to hold the shared information.

 #### Setting up the Java Project